AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/04_Explore_OpenAI_models/README.md

 The [fine-tuning guide](https://learn.microsoft.com/azure/ai-services/openai/how-to/fine-tuning) can be referenced for more information.

-## Explore and use models from code
+## Explore and use Azure OpenAI models from code

 The `key` and `endpoint` necessary to make API calls to Azure OpenAI can be located on **Azure OpenAI** blade in the Azure Portal on the **Keys and Endpoint** pane.